diskoverdata/diskover-docs/source_files/search_syntax.md

 Although it is strongly advised to use [filters](#filters) or [quick search](#quick_search) to query time, below are a few examples on how to do so with a manual query.

 #### Definitions
-- **atime**: last accessed
-	- The file may have been opened by you, or may have been accessed by some other program or a remote machine.
+- **atime**: last accessed > The file may have been opened by you, or may have been accessed by some other program or a remote machine.
 Anytime a file has been accessed, its access time changes.
-- **ctime**: last changed
-	- The modification can be in terms of its content or in terms of its attributes.
+- **ctime**: last changed > The modification can be in terms of its content or in terms of its attributes.
 Whenever anything about a file changes (except its access time), its ctime changes.
-- **mtime**: last modified
-	- Indicates the time the contents of the file has been changed.
+- **mtime**: last modified > Indicates the time the contents of the file has been changed.
 Mind you, only the contents, not the attributes.
 For instance, if you open a file and change some (or all) of its content, its mtime gets updated.
 If you change a file's attribute (like read-write permissions, metadata), its mtime doesn't change, but ctime will.

 #### Formatting
 Format to use when searching for date and time.

 - Date: **d** = day, **M** = month, **Y** = year
 - Time: **h** = hour, **m** = minute, **s** = second
-- These two types of brackets `[ ]` or `{ }` can be used to contain a range of time, they can even be mixed `[ }`
+- These [two types of brackets `[ ]` or `{ }`](#parentheses_brackets) can be used to contain a range of time, they can even be mixed `[ }`

 >🔆 &nbsp;Searching on time is case sensitive when it comes to formatting as detailed above, as well as writing the field name in lower case only.